 Alarm notification to NMS

-When a fault occurs on the link—e.g., between TE and AN—and affects communication capability, either NE may detect the fault and generate an alarm from its own perspective.
-In order to ease fault isolation and recovery, it is necessary for TE and NA to notify local information to ANC for aggregation.
+When a fault occurs on the link—e.g., between TE and AN—and affects communication quality, either NE may detect the fault from its own perspective and notify the ANC.
+In order to ease fault isolation and recovery, it is necessary for the NE to provide its local information in addition upon requirements.

 By using FDM functions, ANC may be able to diagnose the cause of the fault and take corresponding countermeasure actions for recovery.
 In the case that ANC is not able to diagnose the root cause, it notifies NMS about the relevant aggregated information.